cressie176/mcp-server/README.md

 }
 ```

-Restart Claude and your resources and prompts will be available!
+Restart Claude and your resources and prompts will be available.
+You can confirm using the `/mcp` command.

 ## Example Prompts and Resources
 See my [prompts](https://github.com/cressie176/prompts) repository